gluobe/infrastructure-2.0-workshop/Lab 8 - Cloudformation (infra 2.0)/README.md

     * Once their status is `InService`, you should be able to connect to the MemeGen web app.

 ## End of Lab 8 ##
 Et voilà!
-This method is much easier, more consistent, readable and less prone to errors.
+This method is much easier, more consistent, readable and less prone to errors than doing everything manually.

+Run this command to update the scoring server: `/.checkScore.sh`.

 Now let's try to break things in the last lab. ([To last lab](../Lab%209%20-%20Chaos%20Engineering))